Blink Charging acquires SemaConnect

-In the USA, Blink Charging is to acquire SemaConnect, a provider of EV charging infrastructure solutions in North America, for $200 million.
-Hereby, Blink looks set to gain 13,000 EV chargers, an additional 3,800 site host locations, and more than 150,000 registered EV driver members.
+Blink Charging is to acquire SemaConnect, a provider of charging infrastructure solutions in North America, for $200 million.
+Hereby, Blink looks set to gain 13,000 EV chargers, an additional 3,800 site host locations, and more than 150,000 registered members.

 Blink Charging will acquire SemaConnect in a cash and common stock transaction.
-SemaConnect has a diverse suite of products, including Level 2 and DC Fast chargers, and charging-as-a-service program which provides a full package of EV charging solutions.
+SemaConnect has a diverse suite of products, including Level 2 and DC Fast chargers, and a charging-as-a-service program, which provides a full package of EV charging solutions.

-SemaConnect provide their hardware and software solutions for EV charging customers from municipal, parking, multifamily, hotel, office, retail and commercial operations in the US and Canada.
-Major customers include, for example, Cisco Systems, General Electric, among others.
+SemaConnect provides hardware and software solutions for customers from municipal, parking, multifamily, hotel, office, retail and commercial operations in the US and Canada.
+Major customers include, for example, Cisco Systems, and General Electric, among others.

 Blink looks to benefit from SemaConnect’s in-house research & development, hardware design, and manufacturing capabilities.
 SemaConnect’s manufacturing facility in Maryland should enable Blink to comply with the Buy American mandates as well as being able to capitalise on the $7.5 billion Biden Administration EV infrastructure bill.